britig/policy-refinement-bo/README.md

 $ python LunarLanderBO.py
 ```

-The failure trajectories will be written in the corresponding data files
+The failure trajectories will be written in the corresponding data files in the same folder

 ### Displaying Failure trajectories